Brown Creek Campground

 Directions

 From Shelton, WA take US Highway 101 north for 6 miles.
-Turn west onto Skokomish Valley Road and follow for about 8 miles to the forest boundary.
-Continue on Forest Road 23 for about 5 miles to Forest Service Road 2353.
-Turn right and drive approximately 0.75 mile to the South Fork Skokomish River Bridge.
+Turn west onto Skokomish Valley Road and follow it about 8 miles to the forest boundary.
+Continue on Forest Road 23 for approximately 5 miles to Forest Service Road 2353.
+Turn right and drive about 3/4 mile to the South Fork Skokomish River Bridge.
 Cross the bridge and make a sharp right turn onto Forest Service Road 2340.
-Brown Creek Campground is located 0.25 mile beyond this point.
+Brown Creek Campground is 1/4 mile ahead.

 Amenities